LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 Care workers need to give themselves the same care as they give to others.

-*Bettercare has a whole book called* Compassionate Care *dedicated to this topic.*
+*Bettercare has a forthcoming book called* Compassionate Care *dedicated to this topic.*

 > Care workers should be supported as they face many emotional stresses.